dizzydwarfus/finance-dashboard/README.md

 # 🌟 Finance Dashboard: Your Investment Insight Tool

 Welcome to the Finance Dashboard, a web application tailored to empower investment enthusiasts by providing financial insights at their fingertips.
 You can visit the webapp by clicking [here](https://finance-webapp.streamlit.app/Financial_Statements).
+A second link is also available as a test deployment with Azure App Service - [webapp](https://sec-scraper.azurewebsites.net/SEC_Scraper).

 ## Table of Contents